Alamantus/Lexiconga/README.md

 ## About

-This is the master branch for the full rewrite of Lexiconga using modern development practices.
+This is the abandoned branch for the full rewrite of Lexiconga using InfernoJS and some other things that ended up making it heavier than I wanted.
+I am keeping it as an abandoned stub branch for inspiration.

 The source code for the current version of Lexiconga (http://lexicon.ga) is saved in the `version1` branch.